Foundation for Food & Agriculture Research Seeks Scientific and Stakeholder Experts to Serve on Advisory Councils

 The Foundation for Food & Agriculture Research opened nominations today for members of its inaugural Advisory Councils.

 Advisory Council members will serve three-year terms and advise the Foundation’s staff and board on program development, identify new and emerging issues of interest and comment on policies or processes that impact the Foundation for Food & Agriculture Research and its ability to meet its mission.
 The Councils will also review and make recommendations on applications pending in their respective areas of expertise.

-“To identify and pursue the innovative areas that are most ripe with scientific opportunity within the vast food and agriculture research landscape will take an enormous depth and breadth of scientific knowledge as well as practical experience,” said Dr. Sally Rockey, executive director of the Foundation for Food and Agriculture Research.
-“We envision these advisory councils as our ‘boots on the ground,’ connecting the Foundation for Food and Agriculture Research staff and board to the latest science and strengthening the knowledge base that informs our decisions.”
+“To identify and pursue the innovative areas that are most ripe with scientific opportunity within the vast food and agriculture research landscape will take an enormous depth and breadth of scientific knowledge as well as practical experience,” said Dr. Sally Rockey, executive director of the Foundation for Food & Agriculture Research.
+“We envision these advisory councils as our ‘boots on the ground,’ connecting the Foundation for Food & Agriculture Research staff and board to the latest science and strengthening the knowledge base that informs our decisions.”

-The Foundation for Food and Agriculture Research will select Advisory Council members based on their scientific or general experience and knowledge in one or more of the Foundation’s seven research topic areas, which are:
+The Foundation for Food & Agriculture Research will select Advisory Council members based on their scientific or general experience and knowledge in one or more of the Foundation’s seven research topic areas, which are:

 - Optimizing agricultural water use